A recipe for success

 Sapana

-Sapana expresses her deep gratitude to Right4Children and Plan International Nepal for their instrumental role in her journey.
-Their support, along with her newfound skills and determination, has transformed her life.
+Sapana has put her newfound skills to powerful use and with determination, has transformed her life.
 Sapana’s story is proof of the power of education, training, and entrepreneurship in empowering women to overcome challenges and achieve success.

 Skills and work, Lifeskills training, Livelihoods, Vocational training